-The Conti ransomware ever since its initial release has impacted a lot of computer systems and unlike other common malware it includes the ability to use all available CPU threads during its execution.
-As more and more samples are collected the researchers note that the main engine has been compiled to use 32 CPU threads at once, an ability that is not commonly seen with ransomware.
+The Conti ransomware, ever since its initial release, has impacted a lot of computer systems and unlike other common malware, it includes the ability to use all available CPU threads during its execution.
+As more and more samples are collected, researchers note that the main engine has been compiled to use 32 CPU threads at once, an ability that is not commonly seen with ransomware.

 The Conti Ransomware Appears to be More Advanced Than Other Similar Malware